This season’s Cayman Islands Premier League is reaching its end, and there is plenty to dissect as things heat up at top and bottom…

 And finally in last place is Tigers.
 It’s fair to say they have endured a horrid season in every sense of the word.
 13 defeats, three draws and zero wins recorded.
 Club coach Oscar Hernandez has had it hard, making do with limited resources and a group of players on low confidence levels.

-I suppose there was some rest bite for them last weekend, mind, as they drew 0-0 with Elite which was completely unexpected.
+I suppose there was some respite for them last weekend, mind, as they drew 0-0 with Elite which was completely unexpected.
 They are already relegated and will be dogging it out in the second division next season.

 It’s a great shame as they finished mid-table in the 2011-12 campaign and no-one predicted them to get such a hammering this time around.
 Fewest goals converted and (no surprise) most goals let in.
 Hernandez will need to rejuvenate his players for what lies a very tough period ahead.